walterl/git-memex/README.md

 A hybrid approach can leverage the best parts of different languages, for example:

-* Use Python to create a clear and simple CLI, which (system) calls other components accordingly.
+* Use Python to create a clear and simple CLI, which dispatches to other components.
 * Use Go for performance sensitive tasks like searching.
 * Use simple bash scripts where nothing more advanced is required.